sshanshans/stat140/content/policies.md

 #### Evaluative assignments (60%)
 The evaluative assignments are an opportunity to assess the knowledge and skills you’ve learned.
 Typically, you will get one evaluative assignment each week.
 The first three evaluative assignments (EA01-03) are mini-projects that will build up the muscles and skills for you to complete the final group project (EA04-07).
 Remeber the goal of this course is to enable *you* to tell a story with data in as faithful a manner as possible.

 Note that in all group projects, you are responsible for forming your own group.
-If you need help find a group, or a group member, just let me know.
+There is a post on Piazza for finding a team.
+If you still need help find a group, or a group member, just let me know.
 <br>
 <br>

 *  **Mini-projects (30%)**

     * EA 01 (5%) is individual work that will get you up to speed with Rstudio and Rmarkdown document
-    * EA 02 (10%) is a group project that will horn your skills in data visualization and summries
+    * EA 02 (10%) is a group project that will horn your skills in data visualization and summaries
     * EA 03 (15%) is a group project that will showcase your data modeling skills
 <br>
 <br>